Village holiday rental ideal for couples and vintage fashion lovers!

 Sightseeing in the Dordogne

 Our location in the North of the Dordogne couldn't be better as we border another two departments, the Haute Vienne and the Correze thus offering even more attractions and activities.

-Here, you are certainly spoilt for choice in terms of what to do and see from incredible gardens and chateaux to Roman sites, breathtaking underground caverns and UNESCO world famous pre-historic cave art.
-Medieval cities, flower-filled towns, and the most beautiful villages in France, full of glorious sites just waiting to be discovered.
+Here, you are certainly spoilt for choice, highlights of the area include incredible gardens and chateaux to Roman sites, breathtaking underground caverns and UNESCO World Heritage pre-historic cave art.
+Medieval cities, flower-filled towns, and the most beautiful villages in France, all just waiting to be discovered.

 This area is perfect for food lovers, savour the renowned black truffles, fois gras, confit duck, cepe mushrooms, walnut oil and Limousin beef.
 Try one of the many nut and fruit-based liqueurs, or enjoy the local beer and Bergerac wine.
-Dine out at Michelin starred restaurants, historic chateaux, family bistros or just simply nibble local delicacies at the glorious summer night markets.
-See our suggestions for eating out.
+Dine out in hand-picked Dordogne restaurants near us including Michelin starred, historic chateaux, family bistros or you can just simply nibble local delicacies at the glorious summer night markets.